 Step 1.
 Create an entity management policy

 itsi_summary_metrics within your configured lookback period to determine whether an entity has recently contributed to KPI or service health scores.
-You can also toggle a setting to automatically retire entities that are identified by your policy criteria, so that you no longer have to manually retire or bulk retire your entities from the Entities page.

 - From the ITSI main menu, go to Configuration > Entity Management.

 - Select the Entity Management Policies tab and click Create Policy.

 Field name Description Policy Title Enter a unique name per entity policy.
 Retire an entity if it has not sent data in Retires an entity if the entity has not contributed to a KPI or service health score during a specified time period, and has an N/A or Inactive status.
 Evaluate Entities Evaluates whether an entity has contributed to a KPI or service health score calculation based on a set recurring schedule.

 There is a maximum lookback period of 10 days (240 hours).

 Entity Types (Optional) Filter only for the specific entity types specified in this field.
 You can only use one entity type per rule, per policy.
 Policy Status Toggle this setting to enable or disable the policy after creating it.
 Policies are disabled by default.

 - Click Save.
 You can enable or disable a policy by toggling the setting under the Status column.